 I didn’t plan to homeschool.
 No, not me.
 I was homeschooled and there was no way that I was going to do THAT to my children.
-So the fact that I am homeschooling is because I am called to homeschool my children.
+(I was homeschooled and why I resisted homeschooling my own children) So the fact that I am homeschooling is because I am called to homeschool my children.

 Maybe you’re wondering why people even homeschool.